heyysudarshan/julie/readme.md

 you want while keeping those changes private; however, this approach won't contribute to the project's growth.

+Contributing to Julie will help other developers benefit from the changes you made and help Julie grow beyond another `open-source` project on `GitHub`.

 ### Understanding the project structure

 If you're willing to contribute or are curious about how the source code of this project is